-- 11. While lightly squeezing the threaded rods, manually remove the inserter cap to release the pre-loaded TMC compression implant.
-Remove the threaded rods from the implant manually.
-If required, use the appropriate instrumentation to aid with removal of the threaded rods.
+- 11. While lightly squeezing the inserter arms, remove the inserter cap to release the pre-loaded TMC compression implant.
+Remove the inserter arms from the implant manually.
 Proper implant placement can be confirmed on fluoroscopy. - 12.
 Align the end of the inserter cap with the bridge of the implant and use as needed to completely seat the implant. - 13.
 Remove any remaining instrumentation and/or provisional fixation.